mattcbodily/easy-alerts/readme.md

 # easy-alerts

 Easy alerts is a package that provides easy-to-use alerts for your project.
-Easy alerts pre-built alerts allow you to change images on your alert, as well as adjust the them to match a light or dark setting.
+Easy alerts allow you to change images on your alert, as well as adjust the theme to match a light or dark setting.

 ## Getting Started